Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Pre-training Objectives

 \subsection{Task-specific Objectives}

-When there are sufficient supervision labels from real downstream data or synthetic data, some methods are proposed to directly use the downstream task or downstream-task-like objectives for from-scratch pre-training or intermediate pre-training.
-We will discuss those objectives from the downstream task perspective and the data source perspective.
-Towards cross-task representations, it's highly desirable to validate the effectiveness of existing pre-training objectives across multiple diverse downstream tasks in tabular domain, as as introduced by Section~\ref{sec:task} in details.
+To achieve SOTA performances on downstream task(s), denoising objectives might not be enough.
+Then task-specific objectives were proposed and proved to be highly effective.

-\subsubsection{Objectives by downstream tasks}
+\subsubsection{Objectives by Downstream Tasks}

-In this subsection, we neglect details of downstream tasks, which are described in detail in Sec~\ref{sec:task} and mainly focus on the relationships between pre-training objectives and downstream tasks.
+In this section, representative objectives are grouped by tasks.
+Definitions of the downstream tasks can be found in Table~\ref{tab:tasks}.

-\textbf{Table QA} There are a variety of works on this topic.
-We only list some representative ones.
+\textbf{Table QA and semantic parsing:} There are a variety of works on table QA and semantic parsing, and we list some representative ones here.
 A critical technical component of text-to-SQL is the alignment between text and tabular data.
-GraPPa~\cite{deng2020structure} designed an objective: given an NL sentence and table headers, predicting whether a column appears in the SQL query and what operation is triggered.
-StruG~\cite{deng2020structure} uses several grounding tasks of text-to-SQL as objectives, including selecting columns mentioned in sentences, finding cell values from sentences, and mapping column-value.
-TaPEx~\cite{liu2021tapex} proposed to learn a novel neural SQL executor.
-Given a table and an executable SQL query, TaPEx uses the query’s execution result (obtained through an off-the-shelf SQL executor, e.g., MySQL) to supervise the TaLM as a neural executor. ~\citet{yoran2021turning} generate at scale question-paragraph pairs that require different reasoning skills to enhance the numerical reasoning abilities in table QA.
+GraPPa designed an objective: given an NL sentence and table headers, predicting whether a column appears in the SQL query and what operation is triggered.
+StruG used several grounding tasks of text-to-SQL as objectives, including selecting columns mentioned in sentences, finding cell values from sentences, and mapping column-value.
+TaPEx proposed to learn a novel neural SQL executor given a table and a synthesized executable SQL query.
+PReasM~\cite{yoran2021turning} synthesized at scale question-paragraph pairs that required different reasoning skills to enhance numerical reasoning abilities.
+GAP learned to compose complex SQL based on tabular data.